-Central Illinois has some of the most productive and desirable farmland in the world.
+Central Illinois is home to some of the most productive and desirable farmland in the world.

-In McLean County alone there are over 900 individuals or entities that own more than 100 acres of farmland.
-If you include all of the collar counties around McLean County – such as Livingston, Logan, Tazewell, Woodford, Ford, and Dewitt counties – there are over 3000 farmland owners that own more than 100 acres of farmland.
-With farm ground selling anywhere from $8000 -- $12,000 an acre in central Illinois – farmland comprises a major component of many estates in central Illinois.
+In McLean County alone, there are over 900 individuals or entities that own more than 100 acres of farmland.
+If you include all of the collar counties around McLean County – such as Livingston, Logan, Tazewell, Woodford, Ford, and Dewitt counties – there are over 3,000 farmland owners that own more than 100 acres of farmland.
+With farm ground selling anywhere from $16,000 to $20,000 per acre in Central Illinois, farmland is oftentimes a major component of many individual's and family's estates in Central Illinois.

 1. What is Probate?
 Probate is the court process of transferring assets from a deceased person’s estate to their heirs or legatees.
 Most people want to avoid probate for their estate because of these reasons:

-One of the main things farmland owners should be concerned about is avoiding probate for their estate.
+One of the main estate planning concerns farmland owners should have is avoiding probate for their estate.
 Here is a primer on how to avoid Probate for Farmland Owners in Illinois:

-3. Farmland is generally a Probate Asset: Based upon my experience helping hundreds of families with their estate plans – if someone owns farmland without having a formal estate plan done – that farmland is usually classified as a probate asset and would trigger probate for that person’s estate.
+3. Farmland is Generally a Probate Asset: Based upon my experience helping hundreds of families with their estate plans – if someone owns farmland without having a formal estate plan done, that farmland is most often classified as a probate asset, triggering probate for that person’s estate.
 Note: A comprehensive analysis of all of the assets of one’s estate is needed to determine if an estate will avoid probate or not, but in general, (based upon my experience) farmland is one type of asset that triggers probate the most.

-4. What are the different Ways to Avoid Probate For Farmland?
+4. What Are the Different Methods to Avoid Probate For Farmland?
 Here is a general overview of how farmland can avoid probate:

-A. Joint Ownership: This is the simplest way of trying to have your farmland avoid probate.
-If John Smith owns farmland in his own name he can sign a quit claim deed so he and his wife Jane Smith own the farmland jointly.
-When John dies then Jane will automatically inherit the farmland.
-The downside here is what if John and Jane both die at the same time – then there is no joint owner to inherit and the farmland becomes a Probate Asset again.
+a.
+Joint Ownership: This is the simplest method to avoid probate for your farmland.
+If John Smith owns farmland, solely in his name, he can sign a quit claim deed which will make it so he and his wife, Jane Smith, are joint owners of the farmland.
+With this in place, if either John or Jane were to pass, the surviving spouse will automatically inherit the farmland.
+The only issue would occur in the event that both John and Jane die at the same time; then there is no joint owner to inherit and the farmland becomes a probate asset again.
 Also, in our scenario – John has no control of the property after he dies.
-Once Jane inherits it is part of her estate and she can sell it or give it to whomever she wants upon her death.
+Once Jane inherits the farmland, it becomes part of her estate and she can sell it or give it to whomever she wants upon her death.
 John has limited control of the farmland with joint ownership.
-Finally, anytime farmland is quit claimed to someone else – it is technically a gift for tax purposes and a tax advisor should be consulted.
+Finally, anytime farmland is quit claimed to someone else, it is technically a gift for tax purposes and a tax advisor should be consulted.

-Conclusion: As you can, see there are different techniques we can use to avoid probate for someone’s estate.
-With estate planning there are generally many factors to consider – avoiding probate being one of them.
+Conclusion: As you can see, there are different techniques we can use to avoid probate for someone’s estate.
+With estate planning, there are generally many factors to consider – avoiding probate being one of them.
 Other considerations are family dynamics and tax consequences.
-Through proper planning we can strike a balance between simplicity and complexity of the estate plan and meeting your estate planning goals.
-If you are interested in making sure your farmland avoids probate for your estate, contact the Ritchie Law Office, Ltd. to schedule an Estate Planning Discovery Meeting.
+Through proper planning, we can strike a balance between simplicity and complexity of the estate plan and meeting your estate planning goals.
+If you are interested in making sure your farmland avoids probate for your estate, contact the Ritchie Law Office, Ltd. to schedule your Ritchie Legacy Planning Session.